inlinedio/ikv-store/README.md

 4. Provides eventual read-after-write consistency.
 5. Environment agnostic.
 Run on-prem or in any public cloud.
 "Database as a library" semantics.
 6. Multi-language support with clients in Java (available), Python (coming in 2024) and Go (coming in 2024).
+7. No need to provision/monitor/operate external database servers or incur encryption performance penalties.

 What is an embedded database?